LITHUANIA: DISCOVER ONE OF EUROPE'S BEST-KEPT SECRETS

 The restaurant scene punches well above its weight, with multiple Michelin-starred establishments transforming local ingredients into world-class cuisine.
 And the people — resilient, fiercely independent — welcome visitors with genuine hospitality rather than tourist-industry polish.

-This carefully crafted journey takes you deep into Lithuania’s many layers.
+This carefully crafted journey takes you deep into Lithuania’s many layers

 You’ll wake up in a room overlooking Cathedral Square, descend into royal crypts, take a boat cruise on river Neris, and drive a tank.